Will I Lose My Commercial Driver’s License if I Get a DWI in Texas?

 A second DWI will result in a lifetime suspension.

 Commercial Driver’s License DWI: Commercial Vehicles

 Commercial drivers must also be conscious when driving non-commercial vehicles.
-If a commercial driver is convicted of a DWI/DUI when driving a non-commercial vehicle with a BAC of .08 or higher, the driver will be disqualified from driving commercial vehicles for at least one year, or for life if this is a second offense.
+If convicted of a DWI while driving a non-commercial vehicle (BAC of .08+) they will be suspended for at least one year.
+They will be suspended for life if it is a second offense.